 - Add caramelized onions to the broccoli mixture.

-Gluten-Free Broccoli Au Gratin | Just use a gluten-free flour alternative and ensure the dried spices you buy are labeled as gluten-free and if using panko, purchase a gluten-free panko.
+- Gluten-Free Broccoli Au Gratin: Use a gluten-free flour alternative and ensure the dried spices you buy are labeled as gluten-free, and if using panko, purchase a gluten-free panko.

-Freeze | Broccoli au gratin will freeze well, allow to cool completely on the counter before freezing, then cover with plastic wrap and again with foil, freeze up to 3 months.
+Freeze | Allow to cool completely on the counter before freezing, then cover with plastic wrap and again with foil, freeze up to 3 months.

-How to transport Broccoli Au Gratin recipe
+Broccoli Au Gratin Recipe FAQs

 Sure is!
 This broccoli recipe Serves 6-8 people but easily doubles into a 9×13 for a large crowd.